This post was originally published February 27, 2023 and has been edited with a new tutorial video

 If I were to go to town on it, I’d be adding in a portico, some sort of emphasis on the windows, new windows, new fascia.

 Before the show, I was desperate to add some personality.
 Some of you might recall when I painted the front door a sickly green.
 Bahahha.
-I still think this is the saddest thing I’ve ever done.
+I still think this is the saddest thing I’ve ever done in my entire life.

 And then quickly painted it before I started to vomit.
 I actually loved the look here.